JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Introduction

 \section{Introduction}

-Genomic Foundation Models (GFMs) have the potential to significantly advance our understanding of genomes and how DNA elements at various scales interact to give rise to complex functions \cite{benegas2025genomic}.
-These models, including DNABERT-2~\cite{zhou2023dnabert2}, Nucleotide Transformer~\cite{dalla2023nucleotide}, HyenaDNA~\cite{poli2023hyenadna}, and Evo~\cite{nguyen2024sequence}, are Large Language Models (LLMs) adapted for DNA sequences, operating with context windows ranging from a few thousand base pairs to megabase-scale inputs.
-Typically, these architectures rely on self-supervised token prediction objectives, such as Masked Language Modeling (MLM) or autoregressive Next Token Prediction (NTP), to learn genomic representations.
+Genomic Foundation Models (GFMs) have significantly advanced our ability to model the complex interactions within DNA sequences \cite{benegas2025genomic}.
+Architectures such as DNABERT-2~\cite{zhou2023dnabert2}, Nucleotide Transformer (NT)~\cite{dalla2023nucleotide}, HyenaDNA~\cite{nguyen2023hyenadna}, and Evo~\cite{nguyen2024sequence} adapt Large Language Models (LLMs) to genomic data, utilizing context windows from several kilobases to megabase scales.
+Typically, these models rely on generative self-supervised objectives, such as Masked Language Modeling (MLM) or Next Token Prediction (NTP), to learn representational spaces.

-While effective for identifying local motifs and sequence patterns \cite{zhou2023dnabert2, dalla2023nucleotide}, these methods face a fundamental limitation in capturing the broader, functional logic of the genome~\cite{benegas2025genomic, benegas2023dna}.
-We term this limitation the \textit{"granularity trap"}.
-In the MLM/NTP paradigms, the model is tasked with reconstructing individual masked tokens (e.g., $A, C, T, G$).
-While this encourages a high-fidelity understanding of local syntax, it does not inherently require the model to internalize the high-level biological consequences of a sequence.
-Consequently, these models may over-allocate capacity to high-frequency "noise," such as non-coding repetitive elements or neutral polymorphisms, while failing to ground representations in global functional contexts, such as long-range enhancer-promoter interactions.
+While effective at identifying local motifs and sequence patterns \cite{zhou2023dnabert2, dalla2023nucleotide}, generative objectives focus heavily on token-level reconstruction.
+This localized supervision can lead models to over-allocate capacity to high-frequency sequence "noise" (e.g. repetitive elements or neutral polymorphisms) at the expense of global functional context.
+Consequently, GFMs may achieve high syntactic fidelity without internalizing the high-level regulatory logic or long-range interactions that govern genomic function.

-To bridge the gap between genomic syntax and biological semantics, we introduce \textbf{JEPA-DNA}, a novel framework that incorporates the Joint-Embedding Predictive Architecture (JEPA)~\cite{lecun2022path} into genomic pre-training.
+To bridge the gap between genomic syntax and biological semantics, we introduce JEPA-DNA, a novel framework that integrates the Joint-Embedding Predictive Architecture (JEPA)~\cite{lecun2022path} into genomic training.
 Unlike generative objectives that operate in the raw token space, the JEPA paradigm predicts the latent representations of masked segments.
-While Joint-Embedding architectures have seen preliminary success in transcriptomics for modeling gene expression vectors~\cite{litman2025genejepa}, JEPA-DNA represents the first adoption of this paradigm to the high-resolution, multiscale domain of genomic sequences.
-By coupling token-level recovery with a predictive objective in the latent space, supervised via a $[CLS]$ token, JEPA-DNA encourages the learning of abstract, functional features that are invariant to low-level sequence noise.
+JEPA-DNA is the first to adapt Joint-Embedding Predictive Architectures to high-resolution, multiscale genomic sequences.
+By coupling token-level recovery with latent-space prediction, JEPA-DNA encourages the learning of abstract, functional features invariant to low-level sequence noise.